How To Become A Minimalist In 30 Days

 13. Organize junk drawers

-Then, place back the things you will keep.
+Collect the things you don’t use regularly, and donate or recycle it.
 Use rubber bands, small jars, or containers to keep them organized.

 14. Get rid of unused bedding